dotnet/docs-maui/docs/user-interface/controls/activityindicator.md

 # ActivityIndicator

 The .NET Multi-platform App UI (.NET MAUI) `ActivityIndicator` displays an animation to show that the application is engaged in a lengthy activity.
-Unlike the `ProgressBar`, the `ActivityIndicator` gives no indication of progress.
+Unlike `ProgressBar`, `ActivityIndicator` gives no indication of progress.

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]